sgunadhya/blog/content/review/norse_mythology.md

 Humans, and Asgard, the realm of the Gods.
 Niflheim is the realm of the dead, and Jottenheim is the realm of the Giants.
 Aesir, the Gods, are in a constant struggle with the Giants who wish to gain control of Asgard.
 Odin, Thor and Loki are the main players in this fantasy opera.
-Odin is an ominiscient old God who represents Wisdom.
+Odin is an omniscient old God who represents Wisdom.
 Thor is a strong God who is the de facto leader in possession of Mjolnir, a strong hammer which he uses to decimate the enemies.
 Loki is a mischief monger, a conniving trickster whom Gods tolerate because of his usefulness and knack to get out of difficult situation using his wits.
-The collection of stories recount how Gods came to be, their geneology, how they get their weapons and how they fall trap and get out of difficult situations because of Loki's pranks.
+The collection of stories recount how Gods came to be, their genealogy, how they get their weapons and how they fall trap and get out of difficult situations because of Loki's pranks.
 The narrative culminates in an ultimate battle called as the Ragnarok or the twilight of the Gods.
 Ragnarok is an elaborate playbook about the end of the World where the Gods will battle out the Sons of Loki to their deaths.